liatrio/sk8s/docs/clientvpn-setup.md

+# Client VPN Setup

+## Setting up the Client VPN

 For setting up the Client VPN to be used to connect to the EKS cluster we can use pre-existing docs created by AWS.
 [Client VPN setup](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html#cvpn-getting-started-certs)

-Step 1: In the AWS Client VPN setup this step asks you to setup client/server certificates and keys.
+### Client VPN Setup Step 1:

-    - Within this there is a link to set this up using the OpenVPN easy-rsa utility using mutual authentication between client and server.[OpenVPN easy-rsa mutual authenitication](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual)
+1. There is a [OpenVPN easy-rsa mutual authentication](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual) document to help you set up the server/client certificates and keys using the OpenVPN easy-rsa utility.

-- At `Step 7` of the instruction it prompts you to import client/server certificates and keys to ACM (AWS Management Console) via the AWS cli.
+2. At Step 7 of the `mutual authentication` instructions it prompts you to import client/server certificates and keys to ACM (AWS Management Console) via the AWS cli.
-    - If you want to import the certificates and keys you can use [Importing a certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-api-cli.html) docs to run you through importing it through the console as well as the cli.
+    -  Use the AWS documentation [Importing a certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-api-cli.html) to look at alternative methods to import the certificates and keys to ACM.

-- Step 4-6:
+### Client VPN Setup Step 4-6:
-    - For these steps in the `Client VPN setup` you require a VPC that should be configured in the EKS setup.
-    - VPC should be set up within the terraform to build EKS ARC set up so ensure that is up and running before you proceed with these steps.
+1. For these steps in the `Client VPN setup` you require a VPC that should be configured in the EKS setup.
+The VPC should be set up within the terraform to build EKS ARC set up so ensure that is up and running before you proceed with these steps.

-    - Step 5 can be skipped since the authorization rule sets up a routing table to connect to the VPC CIDR in Step 4.
+2. `Step 5` can be skipped since the authorization rule sets up a routing table to connect to the VPC CIDR in Step 4.

-Once you have ran through all the steps in the Client VPN setup doc:
-- You can now start testing connectivity using the brand new client VPN.
+## Connecting using Client VPN using the AWS provided client
-- For this step we need to download and install the AWS Client VPN.
+1. For this step we need to download and install the [AWS Client VPN](https://aws.amazon.com/vpn/client-vpn-download/).
-- Here is the [document](https://aws.amazon.com/vpn/client-vpn-download/) to download the Client VPN.

-- Next is to make a new profile using the AWS provided client:
-- Here is the AWS [documentation](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html) to setup a new profile using the vpn config file you made during the Client VPN setup for your supported OS.
+2. Make a new VPN profile.
+    -  Documentation on setting up a [new profile](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html) for your OS version of the AWS client.